 readonly #token: string | undefined;

 This token is used for all subsequent pushes to the upstream API.
-When the client refreshes its JWT and sends a mutation, zero-cache ignores the fresh token in the push body and forwards the stale connection token instead.
+When the client refreshes its JWT and sends a mutation, zero-cache ignores the fresh token and forwards the stale connection token instead.

-When the API returns 401, zero-cache marks the mutation as processed without retrying or surfacing an error to the client.
-The write is lost.
+When the API returns 401, zero-cache marks the mutation as processed without retrying or surfacing an error.
+The write is silently lost.

 token issued: 00:44:44 (5 min lifetime)